raglandc/final-database-project/README.md

 ## Documentation

-Below is the document containing information pertaining to the project structure and design including entity-relationship-diagrams.
+Above is the document containing information pertaining to the project structure and design including entity-relationship-diagrams in a document titled, "Project 4 Final Report.pdf".

 ## Getting Started